Jay Heritage Center: Buildings owned by the Jay Heritage Center

-JHC owns two of the buildings outright – the 1838 Peter Augustus Jay House and the 1907 Van Norden Carriage House.
-The Carriage House was designed by the architect Frank A. Rooke who designed Claremont Stables and several Sheffield Farms dairy plants in Manhattan.
+JHC owns two of the buildings outright and receives no annual governmental funding for them.
+The two structures are the 1838 Peter Augustus Jay House and a 1907 carriage house.
+The carriage house was designed by the architect Frank A. Rooke who designed Claremont Stables and several Sheffield Farms dairy plants in Manhattan.
 Commissioned by the later residents Warner and Grace Talcott Van Norden, the Classical Revival, yellow folly has its original, four-faced Seth Thomas clock and three pairs of mahogany pocket doors.
+In 2022, it was renamed the Sue and Edgar Wachenheim III Exhibit and Performance Center following a transformative gift of $1.5 million.